Palkovsky/me/content/posts/2025/ebpf-lsm-synchronous-execution-prevention.md

 bash: /usr/bin/ls: Operation not permitted
 ```

 Great!
-This proves LSM hook actually works and is capable of **synchronously** preventing execution of a given exectuable.
+This proves LSM hook actually works and is capable of **synchronously** preventing execution of a given executable.
 Asynchronous solutions might let malware run for a bit, giving it a brief window to do some harm.

 However, the example is very limited and not scalable at all.